P2PHackClub/2019-website/content/missions/p2p-hack-club-meeting-3-creating-a-game-using-javascript.md

 ### 2) Adding our ball

 As you can see from the header above, we're now going to be adding our ball!
-The following code below draws out our ball:
+The following code below draws out and moves our ball:

 ```
 function drawBall() {